fintraffic-efti/fi-efti-gate-poc/README.md

 # Fintraffic efti POC

 Fintraffic efti proof of concept for efti gate.
+More information about efti: http://efti.fi

 An objective is to an implement efti gate main features using the best available tools for rapid and agile development.